TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/graph-pump.md

 {{< note success >}}
 **Note**

-This will enable detailed recording for all APIs, overriding the one at API configuration level, it requires the Gateway to be restarted.
+This will enable detailed recording globally, across all APIs.
+This means that the behaviour of individual APIs that have this configuration parameter set will be overridden.
+The Gateway must be restarted after updating this configuration parameter.
 {{< /note >}}

 3. Set up your Mongo `collection_name`.